 ● How to download content on BBC iPlayer

 Users can not only watch the programs live but also be able to download content for the offline watch as well.
 You can download the programs on both the Android and iOS systems.
 However, the content will be deleted automatically from the app after 30 days from broadcast.

-Notice: All content is original.
-The copyright of all app reviews and pictures are belong to our editorial team, copying without attribution is forbidden.
+1. All content is original.
+The copyright of all app reviews and images belongs to our editorial team, copying without attribution is forbidden.